MissouriMRDT/Deprecated_Systems/README.md

 Inside the C folder is a bit of C code for communicating with UDP so we only need one board.
 The energia folder has our communications template for communuicating on the TI boards.

+To use the RoveComm library, open energia and change File -> Preferences -> sketchbook location to the location of your project, then copy libraries/rovecomm/ to your project directory

 #### Communications Protocol
 The bytes of the packet message are ordered like this: